The Complete Guide to Online Defamation Law

 Can Dead People be Defamed?

 Libeling the dead is typically not actionable under modern-day defamation laws.
 Libeling a deceased person causes no actual damage to their reputation, as they are deceased.
+You can learn more about this in our article, “Can You Defame & Slander a Dead Person?”.

 The memory of a deceased person can however be defamed, but this is not covered under the tort of defamation of character.